ADATH JESHURUN SYNAGOGUE

 Mission: To create a community of positive, like-minded people to worship in the Reform Jewish tradition, educate our children, celebrate our holidays, milestones and traditions, be active in social action, and create a stronger sense of community.

 Description: Congregation Emet v’Or is based on the idea of “Truth & Light.”
-We are a brand new Congregation, worshiping in the Jewish Reform tradition.
 Our upbeat and friendly congregation welcomes interfaith, unaffiliated and military members to worship along with us!

 RODEF SHOLOM TEMPLE

 A warm, welcoming congregation, Rodef Sholom Temple is steeped in the rich traditions of Conservative Judaism offering a wide variety of spiritual, educational, cultural, and social programs.
 Its services are egalitarian and participatory.
 All members have the opportunity to read Torah, lead services, and receive Aliyot.

 Shabbat is welcomed with a festive Kabbalat service and Oneg Shabbat.
 After Saturday services, a Kiddush luncheon is sponsored by Sisterhood.
 Tot Shabbat and Junior Congregation programs encourage the participation of its children.
 Morning services are held Monday and Thursday at 7:45, followed by breakfast where everyone can relax and “schmooze” prior to work or play.
 Congregational dinners provide opportunities to experience Shabbat and holidays as a community.

 Rodef Sholom’s religious school provides classes for students in grades pre-K-10.
 Bar/Bat Mitzvah and Confirmation students receive intensive instruction from the Rabbi.
 It offers local and regional Kadima and USY youth activities.